 In 2001, the City looked to the Palos Verdes Peninsula Land Conservancy for help in managing the restoration of White Point Preserve into what it is today.

 Across the street from the preserve is White Point Park.
 With its dramatic views of Catalina Island and the many boats and ships sailing in and out of the Port of Los Angeles, it’s a photographer’s dream.
 There are several plaques in the park commemorating the history and providing information about the natural history and geography of the area.
 A play area with equipment for children is located here.
-The beach and tide pools of Royal Palms County Beach lie below the cliffs and are a short walk away.
+The beach and tide pools of Royal Palms County Beach lie below the cliffs and can be accessed by a short walk or drive down the paved road.

 The Palos Verdes Peninsula Land Conservancy hosts nature walks throughout the Palos Verdes Peninsula.
 Check our South Bay Events Calendar for upcoming events and hikes.
 The PVPLC also hosts a Native Plant Sale every 4th Saturday at the White Point Nature Education Center.